-The New Testament Scholarship of Erasmus: An introduction with the Prefaces and Ancillary Writings
+The New Testament Scholarship of Erasmus: An introduction with Erasmus' Preface and Ancillary Writings

 Erasmus produced his five editions of the New Testament in Greek and Latin and his Paraphrases on the Gospels and Epistles almost contemporaneously with the tumultuous events that accompanied the beginnings of the Reformation in Europe.
 At the same time, his scholarship was a signal illustration of the Christian Humanism of northern Europe.
 His remarkable scholarship is translated and annotated in the Collected Works of Erasmus, volumes 42-60, published by the University of Toronto Press.